felgar73/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/New-InboxRule.md

 Use the New-InboxRule cmdlet to create Inbox rules in mailboxes.
 Inbox rules process messages in the Inbox based on conditions and take actions such as moving a message to a specified folder or deleting a message.

 You must have adequate permissions on the mailbox to create an Inbox rule.
+For example, moving items between folders requires FullAccess permission on the mailbox.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-server/exchange-cmdlet-syntax).